ilmedova/modem-sms-sender/README.md

 Supervisor will automatically start your script on system boot and handle process management, ensuring that it keeps running even if it crashes or encounters errors.

-#Running on ubuntu for test
+# Running on Ubuntu for testing on your local machine

 Create and activate a virtual environment: